vlapsley/blog/content/post/2017-12-31-2017-the-year-in-review.md

 I have played and developed for Minetest for around five years.
 I started with it because I was interested in [Minecraft](https://minecraft.net/) and decided to test an open source/free alternative first.
 Liked what I saw and kept playing Minetest.

 In October, I decided to download a Minecraft trial to see what it was like compared to Minetest.
 Well, I was blown away by the game itself and the polish of the product.
-I haven't looked back and have been plowing hours into building up resources to take on the Ender Dragon and win the game.
+I haven't looked back and have been plowing hours into building up resources to eventually battle the Ender Dragon and win the game.
 Isabella is dead keen to play too, but we don't have a spare computer right now for her.

 ## Adventures with DIY